 Elk: thousands of elk spend the winter with the largest herds found just north of Jackson on the National Elk Refuge.

-We can also suggest a White Season Adventure for you that will be likely to include wildlife viewing if you desire.
+We can also suggest a winter adventure for you that will be likely to include wildlife viewing if you desire.

-As you can see, we frequently spot wildlife in winter just driving around the Turpin Meadow Ranch area, so whether or not you set out to see them, it’s a good idea to know the best practices for observing wildlife.
+As you can see, we frequently spot wildlife in winter just driving around the ranch, so whether or not you set out to see them, it’s a good idea to know the best practices for observing wildlife.

 - Always keep a safe distance when viewing wildlife: whether in your vehicle or on foot, maintain a distance of at least 100 years from bears and wolves, and 25 yards from all other wildlife.
 Use binoculars, spotting scopes, or long lenses for close views and photographs.